iusztinpaul/energy-forecasting/README_CICD.md

 In the same `Secrets and variables/Actions` section, hit the `Secrets` tab.

-You can create a new secret by pressing the `New repository variable` button.
+You can create a new secret by pressing the `New repository secret` button.

 These are similar to the variables we just completed, but after you fill in their values, you can't see them anymore.
 That is why these are called secrets.
 Here is where you add all your sensitive information.
 In our case, the GCP credentials and private keys.